 Since 1990, Marist LPP has been achieving its goals.
 The program has been proven to be effective by the New York State Education Department.
 In June 2016, 100% of the Marist LPP seniors graduated from high school.
 89% of the Marist LPP graduates enrolled in two or four year institutions.
 Since its inception, Marist LPP graduates consistently credit LPP with helping them graduate high school and go to college.

-LPP's Mission is to secure resources through the College, schools and community, and provide diverse and empowering experiences for students and parents.
+LPP's Mission is to secure resources through the college, schools, and community as well as provide diverse and empowering experiences for students and parents.
 LPP focuses on educating youth to maximize their potential and understand their intrinsic value as members of society.

-LPP's Goal is to provide youth who would benefit from LPP services in Kingston and Poughkeepsie, opportunities to prepare them for exemplary graduation rates in high school and college or entry into a career.
-LPP is committed to academic and emotional growth of youth and character development.
+LPP's goal is to provide youth who would benefit from LPP services in Poughkeepsie and Kingston with opportunities to prepare them for exemplary graduation rates in high school and college or entry into the workforce.
+LPP is committed to the academic growth, emotional development, and character development of adolescents.